wantedbear007/rails/readme.md

 const currentMutex = await mutexInstance.acquire(); // mutex for race condition

 RDBMS Transaction i.e BEGIN & COMMIT for rollback safety.

+traindb.sql is the file with dummy data and table creation !
 ```

 ## Features